 - Sex offense registry.
 A google search for “sexual predator” currently pulls up local or national sex offender registries, implicating that anyone on those registries is a so-called predator.

 Maryland does not have specific “Maryland predator laws” on the books; rather, the punishment upon conviction will depend on the nature of the accusations.
-The sigma, however, will be there no matter what.
+The stigma, however, will be there no matter what.

 “The attorney we met with was honest about our options.
 He answered all of our questions and gave his best professional advice to move forward.”